qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-affecting your average (batch with 0 k/s is ignored, or at worst you have one slow batch reducing your total average if the break was not long enough to fall down to 0 k/s); finish typing; take your time pressing `_RAR` on the BASE layer and then ‛Speed Report’ to get your speed written as if you typed it on the keyboard.
+affecting your average (batch with 0 k/s is ignored, or at worst you have one slow batch reducing your total average if the break was not long enough to fall down to 0 k/s); finish typing; take your time pressing `_RAR` on the Base layer and then ‛Speed Report’ to get your speed written as if you typed it on the keyboard.

 7.1 Speed Led color compilation assist